Galvus (Vildagliptin)

 What If You Miss a Dose?

-Take Galvus regularly at the same time each day.
-If you miss your dose, take it as soon as you remember.
-If it’s almost time for your next dose, skip the missed dose and take your next dose when scheduled.
-Ask your doctor or pharmacist if you’re unsure what to do.
+If you miss a dose, take it as soon as you remember.
+If it's close to your next dose, skip the missed dose.
+Do not take a double dose.

 Available Tablet Strengths